An Introduction to the Pasticcio

 Baroque Unwrapped 2016 at London’s Kings Place provides a rare opportunity for myself and Sounds Baroque to explore this pliable approach to music in the eighteenth century by devising a pasticcio about Casanova.
 A violinist, dancer and probable inspiration behind Don Giovanni (besides much else), the irrepressible Casanova was surely the most colourful chronicler of the eighteenth century.
 Casanova will recount the sensational events surrounding his ultimate conquest: his return to Venice in 1774 after 18 years of exile.
 Including works by Gluck, Hasse and Mozart, we can’t wait to cook our own pie…

 © Julian Perkins

 Casanova had its world première at London's Kings Place on May 6th, 2016 with the cast below.
-Praised by Opera as a 'witty pasticcio', it has also featured on BBC Radio 3 and been performed for Coram's annual Handel Birthday Concert and at the JAM on the Marsh Festival in Kent.
+Praised by Opera as a 'witty pasticcio', it has also featured on BBC Radio 3 and been performed as the opening event of the Two Moors Festival, the JAM on the Marsh Festival in Kent and for Coram's annual Handel Birthday Concert.